dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 many complex script characters as a single `Character` value.
 For example, Hangul syllables from the Korean alphabet can be represented as either a precomposed or decomposed sequence.
-Both of these representations qualify as a single `Character` value in Swift:
+Both of these representations qualify as a single `Character` value in Swift.

 ```swift
 let precomposed: Character = "\u{D55C}"                  // 한